hyperledger/aries-rfcs/features/0806-w3c-data-integrity-credential-attachment/README.md

 ##### Binding in Credential

 The issued credential should be bound to the holder by including the blinded link secret in the credential as defined in the [Issue Credential section](https://hyperledger.github.io/anoncreds-spec/#issue-credential) of the AnonCreds specification.
-Credential bound using the AnonCreds link secret binding method MUST contain an proof conforming to the [AnonCreds W3C Proof](https://hyperledger.github.io/anoncreds-spec/#proofs-signatures) as defined in the AnonCreds specification.
+Credential bound using the AnonCreds link secret binding method MUST contain an proof with `proof.type` value of `DataIntegrityProof` and `cryptosuite` value of `anoncredsvc-2023`, and conform to the [AnonCreds W3C Verifiable Credential Representation](https://hyperledger.github.io/anoncreds-spec/#w3c-verifiable-credentials-representation).

 #### DIDComm Signed Attachment